Rostaen/goblin-slayer-ttrpg/README.md

 Players can roll a hit check from their weapon in the item sheet tab.
 Othewise, Player weapons can be dragged and droped into the hot/macro bar at the bottom of the screen.
 Clicking on the target button or from the hot/macro bar will roll a Hit Check for the player's equipped weapon.
 This attack triggers a new chat window that shows all information regarding the attack including the target of the attack.

+- Setting up a hit check macro: https://youtu.be/63JiSeC6z2s
+- Setting up a dodge check macro (do the same for a block check with the shield): https://youtu.be/suS3J8hcaFg

-The buttons in the attack winow are dodge and block for the monster and a damage/power attack if the attack succeeds to hit.
+The buttons in the attack winow are dodge and block for the monster, and a damage/power attack if the attack succeeds to hit.
 When the damage is rolled, a new window shows up with how much damage and any modifiers that are being applied.
 The player or GM can then add any modifiers to the damage/power and apply the damage to the target.
 Applied damage will update the target of the attack.

 ### Skills